THE ESSENTIALS

 MOVEMENT: MANUAL WIND

-Housed in a hefty 43mm stainless steel case, the Flightmaster’s distinctive tonneau shape was function over form, it was about shielding the movement from shock and magnetism.
-Inside the Omega calibre 911, a manual-wind chronograph movement with a 12-hour totaliser and running seconds at 9 o’clock.
-Unlike the earlier calibre 910, the 911 swapped out the date window for a constant seconds subdial—better suited to cockpit timing needs where every second mattered.
+Housed in a hefty 43mm stainless steel case, the Flightmaster’s distinctive tonneau shape prioritized function over form—its design focused on shielding the movement from shock and magnetism.
+Inside beats the Omega calibre 911, a manual-wind chronograph movement with a 12-hour totaliser and running seconds at 9 o’clock.
+Unlike the earlier calibre 910, the 911 replaced the date window with a constant seconds subdial—better suited for cockpit timing, where every second counted.

-But what really set the 145.026 apart was its multi-timezone functionality.
-The bold blue hand, operated by the crown at 10 o’clock, tracked a second time zone, handy for pilots hopping between continents.
-The Flightmaster’s colourful array of pushers and crowns weren’t just for show, either: each was function-coded, with colour-matched gaskets and anodised caps for easy use under pressure.
+What truly set the ref.
+145.026 apart was its multi-timezone functionality.
+The bold blue hand, operated by the crown at 10 o’clock, tracked a second time zone—ideal for pilots crossing time zones.
+The Flightmaster’s colorful array of pushers and crowns weren’t just for show either; each was function-coded, with color-matched gaskets and anodized caps for intuitive operation under pressure.

-This example has survived in great condition, the dial and hands are unmarked and the markers have aged to a wonderful warm, cream patina.
-The case is unpolished and the original 1162/172 bracelet is full linked and can accommodate a 20 cm wrist.
+This example has survived in excellent condition.
+The dial and hands are unmarked, and the markers have aged to a warm, creamy patina.
+The case remains unpolished, and the original 1162/172 bracelet is full-linked and fits up to a 20 cm wrist.